 If anyone could upend tradition and create something like Bhumisparsha, it would be these two.
 A core value of Bhumisparsha is “disrupting” systems of patriarchy, misogyny, power, and dominance that stir up conflict in Buddhist sanghas.
 “I’m a black, queer, Southern American Buddhist, so I’m already disrupting heteronormativity and white supremacy and all that,” explains Lama Rod, who feels a duty to inspire others like him.

 The path for Lama Rod began with a traditional three-year silent retreat at Kagyu Thubten Chöling Monastery in upstate New York and ordination by the late Lama Norlha Rinpoche, who encouraged him to teach: “He said I could reach people that he couldn’t.”
 Lama Rod ran the KTC affiliate in Washington, DC, before moving to Cambridge, Massachusetts, where he earned a master’s degree in Buddhist ministry from Harvard Divinity School, with a focus on identity, social change, and spiritual practice.
-He is now the guiding teacher for the Radical Dharma Boston Collective and a teacher and teacher trainer with Inward Bound Mindfulness Education, a program for teens.
+He is now a teacher and teacher trainer with Inward Bound Mindfulness Education, a program for teens.
 An outspoken activist and author, Lama Rod is a popular and peripatetic teacher who at 39 is a leading dharma voice for Generation X.

 The community bills itself as a safe space for those who have felt unwelcome in traditional dharma settings.